CONSTITUTIONAL SHOWDOWN: TRUMP'S NATIONAL GUARD DEPLOYMENT LAWSUIT REVEALS PARTISAN DIVIDE IN JUDICIAL INTERPRETATION

 White House Cocaine Investigation Ends Without Identifying Suspect

-The investigation into the cocaine found in the Whit
+The investigation into the cocaine found in the White House has come to a close without determining who brought

 "Secret Service Investigation Fails to Uncover Source of Cocaine in White House"